Abbas-Khann/Solidity-Mastery/Absolute-beginner/Blockchain.md

 2. A piece of information that links back to the previous block - hash

 ### Cryptography

-This creates a chain of blocks that are linked together in a sequential and chronological order through a unique hash that is generated using the information contained within each block, including the hash of the previous block in the chain.
-What is a hash?

 Blockchain is secured by a variety of different cryptography concepts.

 Blockchain uses hashes to link the blocks together in the chain.
 Each block contains the hash of the previous block, creating a secure and tamper-proof link between them.

+This creates a chain of blocks that are linked together in a sequential and chronological order through a unique hash that is generated using the information contained within each block, including the hash of the previous block in the chain.

 Read more about [Cryptography and hashes](github.com/Abbas-Khann/Solidity-Mastery/blob/main/Absolute-beginner/Cryptography.md#hashing)

 Okay, so why is the blockchain “distributed”?

-### DLT
+### Distributed ledger

 To understand blockchain, you first have to understand what a distributed ledger is.
 [Read here](https://github.com/Abbas-Khann/Solidity-Mastery/tree/main/Absolute-beginner#distributed-ledger-technologydlt) before you move on

-A blockchain is simply a type of DLT that is :
+A blockchain is simply a type of DLT that is:

   • Shared
   • Replicated